guestyorg/websites-docs/README.md

 ## Api Token
 you will find the website Token on the `window` global in `window.Token` property.

-all request should add `Authorization` header as the following:
+all requests should add `Authorization` header as the following:

 ```
 Authoriztion: Bearer (website Token string)